ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 ```
 This is the output.

-1. `2c5b` is the first 4 chars of the component unique Id: normally enough to identify it when logger several components.
-2.  `AsyncOnInitializedDocumented` is the class name.

 > I copy and paste the output into a text file and then annotate it.

 ```text